metosin/reitit/doc/ring/middleware_registry.md

 ## When to use the registry?

-Middleware as Keywords helps to keep the routes (all but handlers) as literal data (e.g. data that evaluates to itself) enabling the routes to be persisted in external formats like EDN-files and databases.
-Duct is a good example where the [middleware can be referenced from EDN-files](https://github.com/duct-framework/duct/wiki/Configuration).
+Middleware as Keywords helps to keep the routes (all but handlers) as literal data (i.e. data that evaluates to itself), enabling the routes to be persisted in external formats like EDN-files and databases.
+Duct is a good example, where the [middleware can be referenced from EDN-files](https://github.com/duct-framework/duct/wiki/Configuration).
 It should be easy to make Duct configuration a Middleware Registry in `reitit-ring`.

-The bad thing it's an extra indirection, making things more complex and removed the default IDE-support of "goto definition" or "look source".
+On the other hand, it's an extra level of indirection, making things more complex and removing the default IDE support of "go to definition" or "look up source".

 ## TODO